4 Helpful / 0 Not

-Along with the intricacies of vegetation, constant elevation changes help shape a lot of one-option lanes---if a lane exists at all [#s 10, 13, 14].
-Almost every hole has either an elevated tee or pin, or a steep uphill/downhill.
+Along with the intricacies of vegetation, constant elevation changes help shape a lot of one-option lanes---if a lane exists at all, as #s 10, 13, 14 have nothing resembling a fairway.
+Almost every hole has either an elevated tee or pin, or a steep uphill and/or downhill.
 Or steep sideslopes.
 Or dropoffs.

-A few holes give you a break from all this: #s 5, 6, 17, and 18 traverse mostly through the fields/flats, with a large trunk or two to keep you worthy.
+A few holes give you a break from all this: #s 5, 6, 17, and 18 traverse mostly through the fields and flats, with a large trunk or two to keep you worthy.

 The course travels clockwise, but loops back on itself several times.
 The Discatcher baskets are still in great shape, and all tees are now cement, though there's some slight variation in dimensions.
-The signs are simple but very readable, and it becomes fairly obvious where the next tee is.
+The signs are simple but very readable, and from any basket a trail makes it fairly obvious where the next tee is.
 1st tee is out by the road.
 Benches on most holes.
 Trashcan in parking lot.

 I wouldn't choose to bring noobs here, unless they're patient, aware and perpetually upbeat.